lecerick/100-days-of-code/log.md

 ### Day 8: Mon Sept 6, 2021

 [PE Problem #3](https://github.com/lecerick/project-euler/blob/main/problem003.py) solved.
 Today's problem was to find the largest prime factor of a relatively big number.
 This is the first PE problem where I ran into run time issues with my original implementation (which worked on the smaller number just fine).
 So I had to come up with a more elegant approach out of necessity.

+### Day 9: Tues Sept 7, 2021

+[PE Problem #4](https://github.com/lecerick/project-euler/blob/main/problem004.py) solved.
+This problem has to do with Palindrome numbers.
+At first, I tried to use modular arithmetic and divisors to determine the value of the various digits, but realized it would be easier to use strings and substring logic.
+Just because it's a math problem doesn't mean strings can't be handy!